 FOOD ONLINE 26/12/14 Cold Plasma Technology Will Benefit The Food-Processing Industry.
 By Sam Lewis, associate editorFollow Me On Twitter @SamIAmOnFood This new technology may prove to be the most-effective means of microbial intervention in food while also being a money and time-saving phenomenon Meat and poultry contributes to approximately 22 percent of the estimated 9.6 million foodborne illnesses occurring each year.

 As consumers demand higher-quality, more-nutritious foods, they also look for less processing combined with a longer shelf life.
 The food-processing industry has made great strides toward this and has also put in place numerous intervention technologies designed to ensure a more-sanitary manufacturing environment.
 The industry currently uses some novel processing methods for the decontamination of food and food contact surfaces.
 The newest, and by far the most unique, technology is Atmospheric Cold Plasma (ACP).
+ACP has its origins in the physics of the universe.
 Food Control Volume 60, February 2016, Atmospheric cold plasma process for vegetable leaf decontamination: A feasibility study on radicchio (red chicory, Cichorium intybus L.)

 FOOD SCIENCE & TECHNOLOGY 28/02/14 Cold plasma – decontamination for the food industry.
 Danny Bayliss and James Walsh discuss the potential use of cold plasma technology in the food industry particularly for disinfecting surfaces of processing equipment and, potentially, food itself Food industry challenges Consumers expect that the food they consume is safe to eat.